ropensci-archive/roweb2/content/blog/2016-05-25-software-sustanability-ropensci.md

 I will also work with rOpenSci to attempt to promote and encourage software metrics.
 A number of projects, including [sempervirens](https://github.com/njsmith/sempervirens) and [Depsy](http://depsy.org), have begun to focus on particular parts of the problem space, but more general work and tools are needed, in particular to impact those outside of just the R and python communities.
-There’s also some related work underway at NCSA and RENCI (that came out of WSSSPE3) to survey a set of developers on what impact metrics they find useful, and I think the results of the survey will also help this overall community.
+There's also some related work underway at NCSA and RENCI (that came out of WSSSPE3) to survey a set of developers on what impact metrics they find useful, and I think the results of the survey will also help this overall community.